 The analysis of income and expenditure by service on the face of the Comprehensive Income and Expenditure Statement is that specified by the Service Reporting Code of Practice.
-However, decisions about resource allocation are taken by the Council's members on the basis of budget reports analysed across portfolios.
+However, decisions about resource allocation are taken by the Council's members on the basis of budget reports analysed across groups of service areas.
 These reports are prepared on a different basis from the accounting policies used in the financial statements.
 In particular:

-- Commercial property trading activities are reported within the Leader of the Council portfolio. - Bishops' College Old Building commercial letting is reported within the Finance and Corporate Services portfolio. - The activities of the Broxbourne Leisure Management Service Organisation are treated as a trading operation for management reporting purposes.
+- Commercial property trading activities are reported within the Chief Executive's group of services. - Bishops' College Old Building commercial letting is reported within the Chief Executive's group of services. - The activities of the Broxbourne Leisure Management Service Organisation are treated as a trading operation for management reporting purposes.

-The income and expenditure of the Council's portfolios recorded in the budget reports for the year is as follows:
+The income and expenditure of the Council's groups recorded in the budget reports for the year is as follows: